Uterine Fibroids

 Surgical treatments for uterine fibroids can offer more relief for severe symptoms.
 Some surgeries preserve the uterus so women can have children in the future, and others remove the uterus entirely.
 Surgical treatments include:

-• Endometrial ablation — a procedure that destroys the lining of the uterus (the endometrium).
+• Endometrial ablation: A procedure that destroys the lining of the uterus (the endometrium).
 Most women have no more menstrual bleeding after the procedure, but you also cannot have children after this.

 FAQs